oliyh/pedestal-api/README.md

 ## Download
 [![Clojars Project](https://img.shields.io/clojars/v/pedestal-api.svg)](https://clojars.org/pedestal-api)

-Note that you must provide pedestal within your own project's dependencies.
+Note that you must provide pedestal within your own project's dependencies, and that due to [breaking changes](https://github.com/pedestal/pedestal/releases/tag/0.5.0) it must be `pedestal 0.5.0` or higher.

 ## Swagger
 A [Swagger](http://swagger.io) API with input and output validation and coercion as provided by [route-swagger](https://github.com/frankiesardo/route-swagger).